-He permitted the original order to continue, with a further review hearing to take place in May to consider whether the interim injunction should remain in force or be amended.
-Details of this will be published once confirmed.
+He permitted the original order to continue, with a further hearing to take place in May to consider whether the interim injunction should remain in force or be amended.
+This will be held on Monday 15 May 2023 at 10.30am at the Birmingham District Registry, Civil Justice Centre, The Priory Courts, 33 Bull Street, Birmingham, B4 6DS.

-The application was led by the City of Wolverhampton Council on behalf of Dudley Council, Sandwell Council and Walsall Council, and supported by West Midlands Police.
+The application was led by the City of Wolverhampton Council on behalf of Dudley Council, Sandwell Council and Waisall Council, and supported by West Midlands Police.